-With increasing competition and the need to deliver a near perfect experience inevitable, we all agree employees today need to step up and look beyond their obvious roles.
-With these new challenges more profiles are associating or inclining towards the idea of sales.
-The technical term may be “Up sell” or “Cross sell” however it is no different.
-There is certainly no wrong in it as every interaction that and employee has with a customer is an opportunity of countless opportunities.
+‘’Overcoming the Shame’’ With increasing competition and the need to deliver a near-perfect experience inevitable, we all agree employees today need to step up and look beyond their obvious roles.
+With these new challenges, more profiles are associating or inclining towards the idea of sales.
+The technical term may be “Upsell” or “Cross-sell” however it is no different.
+There is certainly no wrong with it as every interaction that an employee has with a customer is an opportunity of countless opportunities.
 There is no harm till the point the customer does not feel pushed or cornered to make an unwilling and forceful decision.

-With clear lines drawn we tried to look into thing that are stopping sales people from excelling.
-After multiple interactions with sales people one surprising insight that came forward was the reluctance to sell or even offer.
-We have labelled is as the “Shame of selling”.
+With clear lines drawn, we tried to look into things that are stopping salespeople from excelling.
+After multiple interactions with salespeople, one surprising insight that came forward was the reluctance to sell or even offer.
+We have labeled it as the “Shame of selling”.
 The “Shame of selling” as surprising as it may sound is true and isn’t something that is completely new.
-In this article I will talk about some possible causes and also explore ways to overcome the shame.
+In this article, I will talk about some possible causes and also explore ways to overcome the shame.

 1. Understanding what we offer:

 As astounding as it may sound but salespeople today lack the basic understanding in terms of the utilities, benefits, solutions their product/service can offer.
 The major cause being ignorance.
 No, we are not trying to blame anyone and probably say this was the only thing communicated to us or this is what is written in the product catalog.
 Salespeople need to again look beyond the obvious and develop their own USP for the product/ service to make sure it fits well with the right set of customers.